 Insert your search terms and make sure you use the word ‘abstract’ also, this will ensure that your search results contain mainly scientific studies which nearly always feature a small synopsis at the front, called an abstract.

 e.g. FMT Crohn’s abstract

-Of course, each individual implant can be individually tested on request, but at a cost of almost £1000 GBP for each test program, this would make a £3,000/5-day program cost £8,000 and a £4,000/10-day program would cost £14,000.
+Of course, each individual implant can be individually tested on request, but at a cost of almost £1000 GBP for each test programme, this would make a £3,000/5-day programme cost £8,000 and a £4,000/10-day programme would cost £14,000.
 Instead, we test every three months and use implants taken between negative opening and closing tests.